davethackeray/qwikbiz/docs/engineering/DOCUMENTATION_STANDARDS.md

 ## Overview

 This document establishes the standards and protocols for maintaining documentation across the QwikBiz project.
-Following these guidelines is mandatory for all engineers to ensure consistent, high-quality documentation that supports our engineering excellence.
+These guidelines are specifically designed for AI coding agents to maintain consistent, high-quality documentation that supports engineering excellence.
+Human developers should refer to the development team for appropriate documentation standards.

 ## Documentation Types